moribetamidori/flopron/assets/images/README.md

-# Assets Directory
+# Images

-This directory contains static assets for the Flopron PKM application.
+This directory contains static assets for the Neuppy PKM application.

 ## Structure